rajkamal2014singh/DOCKER_NODE/README.md

 Create a repository on docker hub
 Create a custom image locally with the same name push it docker hub

--> docker push image_name (image and repository name should be same)
+-> docker pull docker_image_name (to pull the docker image) -> docker push docker_hub_user_name/docker_image_name (image and repository name should be same)

-#docker compose (in real world applications we will need to run multiple containers having different configurations, port mappings and in order to run a application we will need to run all these containers individually one by one but running every container manually can be tedious and not appropriate way so there is a tool that solves that issue name  (Docker Compose )
+#docker compose in real world applications we will need to run multiple containers having different configurations, port mappings and in order to run a application we will need to run all these containers individually one by one but running every container manually can be tedious and not appropriate way so there is a tool that solves that issue name  (Docker Compose )
 -> So with the help of docker compose we can set-up multiple containers, create multiple containers and destroy multiple containers
 -> So inside docker compose file we can configure which containers we want to run

--> docker compose up (pull and runs all the configurations which are inside docker compose) -> docker compose down(to remove/delete the container) -> docker compose up -d (deattached mode to run docker containers in background)
+-> docker compose up (pull and runs all the configurations which are inside docker compose) -> docker compose down(to remove/delete the container) -> docker compose up -d (de-attached mode to run docker containers in background)